SUMMER 2024 APPLICATIONS WILL BE ACCEPTED STARTING JAN 1, 2024

 The Forensic Anthropology Center at Texas State (FACTS) is pleased to offer an unpaid, non-credit summer internship for both Texas State and non-Texas State students.
-Interns will participate in each FACTS Summer workshop which take place from May 31 through June 21, 2023 and includes a 3-Day Human Osteology Intensive, Outdoor Human Remains Recovery Course, Entomology and Taphonomy Training, and the Forensic Anthropology Methods Workshop.
+Interns will participate in each FACTS Summer workshop which take place from May 29 through June 14, 2024 and includes a 3-Day Human Osteology Intensive, Outdoor Human Remains Recovery Course, and the Forensic Anthropology Methods Workshop.
 Interns will be expected to reside in the San Marcos area for the duration of the internship.
-The internship will run from May 31, 2023 until at minimum June 30, 2023.
-Payment for the workshop will be the wavied enrollment fees for each workshop totaling over $2,200.00.
+The internship will run from May 29, 2024 until at minimum June 21, 2024.
+Workshop enrollment fees will be waived for each workshop.
 No other compensation will be offered.

 Primary responsibilities will be participating in these workshops.
 Interns will also assist with daily operations of FACTS, process skeletal remains, and assist with curation of skeletal remains into the Texas State Donated Skeletal Collection (TXSTDSC).
 Other tasks include, but are not limited to, the donation program, data management, and daily tasks assigned by the supervisor.

 Applications must be received by March 31, 2024 at 11:59pm to be considered for a summer internship position.
 Any submissions received after 11:59pm will not be considered.